ZAO WOU-KI (1920-2013)

 His visit to the United States in 1957 after his break with his wife does not interrupt this trend but considerably increases his international notoriety.
 After meeting with American abstract painters, he appreciates that a work of art does not need a title to convey a feeling.

-The oil on canvas 114 x 163 cm painted in the same year, for sale by Sotheby's in Hong Kong on March 31, appears as an antithesis to the example above.
+The untitled Oracle Bones painted in 1958 offer a great diversity of expression.
+An oil on canvas 114 x 163 cm painted in that year appears as an antithesis to the example above.
 The sweetness of the background painted in cream white enhanced with light brown and jade green brings a peaceful atmosphere accentuated by the calligraphic sharpness of the large central pseudo-writing.

-This artwork is estimated HK $ 60M, lot 1026.
+It was sold for HK $ 116M from a lower estimate of HK $ 60M by Sotheby's on March 31 2019, lot 1026.
 Please watch the video shared by the auction house.

-1959 14.12.59 by Zao Wou-Ki
+1959 14.12.59

-2018 SOLD for HK$ 177M including premium by Christie's
+2018 SOLD for HK$ 177M by Christie's

-From the moment when Zao Wou-Ki deliberately chooses abstraction, his art becomes a mystical quest, tirelessly, imperturbably, in a continuity that is barely affected by the great drama of his life, the departure of his wife.
+From the moment when Zao Wou-Ki deliberately chooses abstraction, his art becomes a mystical quest, tirelessly, imperturbably, in a continuity that is barely affected by the great drama of his life, the departure of his first wife.

 He then calms his grief by a long journey during which he meets the American abstract expressionists.
 When he returns, the pre-eminence of the pseudo-writing disappears.
 Zao is now looking for the creation of light, the third verse of Genesis, certainly easier to conceptualize visually.

-Two paintings made in 1959 in the same dimensions bring the birth of dawn.
-The earlier, dated April 21, shows a landscape scarcely visible in the dim light.
+The earlier, 21.04.59, shows a landscape scarcely visible in the dim light.
 All along the horizon, under the black sky, the dazzling white light of the primordial dawn is partially hidden behind volcanic projections accompanied by some amalgamated residues of the paleography.
-This opus is estimated HK $ 75M for sale by Sotheby's in Hong Kong on October 5, lot 1021.
+This opus was sold for HK $ 105M from a lower estimate of HK $ 75M by Sotheby's on October 5, lot 1021.

 He then calms his grief by a long journey during which he meets the American abstract expressionists.
 When he returns, the pre-eminence of the pseudo-writing disappears.
 Zao is now looking for the creation of light, the third verse of Genesis, certainly easier to conceptualize visually.

-Two paintings made in 1959 in the same dimensions bring the birth of dawn.
-The earlier, dated April 21, shows a landscape scarcely visible in the dim light.
+The earlier, 21.04.59, shows a landscape scarcely visible in the dim light.
 All along the horizon, under the black sky, the dazzling white light of the primordial dawn is partially hidden behind volcanic projections accompanied by some amalgamated residues of the paleography.
-This opus is estimated HK $ 75M for sale by Sotheby's in Hong Kong on October 5, lot 1021.
+This opus was sold for HK $ 105M from a lower estimate of HK $ 75M by Sotheby's on October 5, lot 1021.

-2020 SOLD for HK$ 115M including premium
+2020 SOLD for HK$ 115M by Sotheby's

 At the end of the 1950s Zao Wou-Ki visited New York.
 His dealer Samuel Kootz, who also represented Pierre Soulages, introduced him to the artists of abstract expressionism.
 His creativity then changed considerably.